cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 // Will be called, once a user presses a button in the banner CleverPush.getInstance(this).setAppBannerOpenedListener({ action-> println("App Banner Opened") })

-// You can emit custom events and use them as a trigger for your banners CleverPush.getInstance(this).triggerAppBannerEvent("key", "value")

 // You can also show one banner by its ID (we recommend app banner events for production usage) CleverPush.getInstance(this).showAppBanner("BANNER_ID")
 ```

-## Conversion Event Tracking
+## Event Tracking

-Events can be used to track conversions.
+Events can be used to track conversions or trigger app banners.

 **JAVA**